Karen J. Rooney, Ph.D.

 be related to the precipitating factors of the new situation).

-behavior management formats are exemplified to analyze the
+formats are exemplified to analyze the effectiveness of

-effectiveness of behavior management in light of the characteristics
+behavior management in light of the characteristics used

-used to describe attention disorders.
-The first format is
+to describe attention disorders.
+The first format is geared

-to volunteer more often in class.
-She sets up a system that
+more often in class.
+She sets up a system that will give

-will give Jane a star on a chart taped to her desk each time
+Jane a star on a chart taped to her desk each time she

-system, is geared to the group and is often used in classrooms
+geared to the group and is often used in classrooms and

 for the group is compiled so the individual operates within